NaoEhSavio/Bend-Book/src/Book/02_Data_Structures/07_matrix.md

 # Matrices in Bend

-In Bend, a common way to construct matrices is by using lists of lists, as it is not a native type.
+In Bend, matrices are not a native type.
+Therefore, a common way to construct matrices is by using lists of lists, as it is not a native type.
 Each inner list represents a row of the matrix.

 Example: Building a Matrix in Bend
 Here is an example of how we can build a matrix in Bend using lists of lists: